arunnambissan/full-stack-web-dev-example/README.md

 An example project using Node.js, Express.js, JavaScript, and HTML to build a very basic web application.

+### Frontend

+To start the frontend, right click the `index.html` file and click "Open with live server"

 ### Backend

 Insall Node Js - https://nodejs.org/en/